Updated: November 13, 2025

 How Does Product Liability Insurance Work For Small Businesses?

-Product liability coverage typically comes as part of your general liability policy and pays for legal defense costs, court settlements and medical expenses when product defect lawsuits arise.
+Product liability coverage comes as part of your general liability policy and pays for legal defense costs, court settlements and medical expenses when product defect lawsuits arise.

 Find Insurance for Your Business